Calculation of Kapitza resistance with kinetic equation: Model

 With this in mind, we rewrite the matching equations (2) in a more convenient continuous form and consider the reflection and transmission amplitudes as functions of angles, $\theta'$ -- angle of incidence, $\theta$ -- angle of reflection or transmission, angles are counted from the $x$ axis perpendicular to the interface:

 The ratio of velocity cubes before the second term in the right-hand sides arises as the ratio of the densities of states in the Debye model when transiting to the continuous limit.

-Let us now choose a set of phonon reflection and transmission amplitudes $A^{L,R}_{\theta\theta'}, B^{L,R}_{\theta\theta'}$.
+We will now choose a set of phonon reflection and transmission amplitudes $A^{L,R}_{\theta\theta'}, B^{L,R}_{\theta\theta'}$.
 We take as a basis the simple for calculations and often used in the literature DMM \cite{Swar}.
-The choice of such a model also justifies the use of averaged velocities (9), since in this model the details of the phonon spectrum are not important, but only the phonon densities of states are important.
+The choice of such a model also justifies the use of averaged velocities (10), since in this model the details of the phonon spectrum are not important, but only the phonon densities of states are important.

 In DMM, it is assumed that the amplitudes of the reflected and transmitted waves do not depend on the angle of reflection or transmission, as well as on the angle of incidence of the wave on the boundary: